 2. Market Share is an important parameter of market demand

 For you as a marketer, estimating the market demand is one of the preliminary exercises.
-The market share of various companies in the market help in determining the marketing landscape in the given segment.
-This helps in estimating the company demand which lead to better sales forecast.
+The market share of various companies help in determining the marketing landscape in the given segment.
+This helps in estimating the company demand leading to better sales forecast.

-It is likely that your objective of reading this discussion right now is this very aspect of business planning.
-In a lot of business plans and B-schools’ assignments, the initiation point is estimating the market demand and the company demand.
+It is likely that your takeaway from this discussion might be this very aspect of business planning.
+In a lot of business plans and B-schools’ assignments, the initiation point is estimating the market & company demand.
 For that purpose, market shares of the players become important.